 Cryptocurrency

 Bitcoin, Ethereum, Litecoin and Ripple are accepted.
-Crypto deposits arrive instantly; withdrawals follow the same KYC-gated processing as fiat, so crypto is not a reliable shortcut around the verification queue.
+Crypto deposits arrive instantly; withdrawals follow the same KYC-gated processing as fiat, so crypto isn’t a reliable shortcut around the verification queue.
+For verified crypto-first options, see our Crypto Casinos directory.

 Customer Support

 Support runs 24/7 via live chat and email.
 Feedback is mixed — some players report quick routine responses, others describe generic replies that don’t resolve dispute-level issues.
-808 TrustPilot reviews show a bimodal split: 50% five-star alongside 36% one-star.
-The one-star reviews cluster around withdrawal delays, account closure failures and unresolved self-exclusion requests.
+The team handles account, bonus and payment queries, with an FAQ covering the common ones.

 Mobile Experience

-Boomerang is fully responsive across mobile browsers on iOS and Android, with the full game library, banking, bonus claims and sportsbook all accessible on mobile.
-A lightweight wrapper mobile app exists for both platforms — note that Australian app stores don’t list gambling apps for offshore operators, so any “Boomerang app” circulating for Australian users comes from third-party sideloading channels.
+Boomerang is fully responsive across mobile browsers on iOS and Android, with the full game library, banking, bonus claims and sportsbook all accessible on mobile — no app needed.
+A lightweight wrapper app exists for both platforms, but note that Australian app stores don’t list gambling apps for offshore operators, so any “Boomerang app” circulating for Australian users comes from third-party sideloading channels.
+The mobile browser is the safer route.

 Player Complaints